How to Write a Marketing Plan, Part 4

 Using Google, you can search for your product’s exact qualities.
 Suppose you have designed a new ceramic, non-stick pan.
 Search for “ceramic non-stick pan,” “non-stick pan,” “non-stick cookware,” “types of non-stick pans,” and “ceramic vs. Teflon pans.”

 Direct or Indirect Competition

 Make a note of whether you think the competitor is a direct substitution for your product or not.
 For example, if you sell a non-stick pan and someone else sells a non-stick pan, that’s a direct substitute.
-A great example of direct competition is Blendtec vs. Vitamix; both are high-end blenders found in commercial settings as well as in people’s homes.
+A great example of direct competition is Blendtec vs. Vitamix; both are high-end blenders used in commercial and residential settings.

 If someone else is selling an alternative way to do some things you’d do using a pan, it’s not a direct competitor.
 For example, a George Foreman Grill can make a grilled cheese sandwich, paninis, and cook vegetables, but it isn’t a pan.
-So it isn’t a direct competitor.
-For this type of indirect competition, note how your products overlap and how they are different.
+So, it isn’t a direct competitor.
+For this type of indirect competition, note how your products overlap and differ.

 If you sell an app, but the app is only available for the Mac, your indirect competitors include those who make a similar app for PCs.

 Research Your Competitors’ Online Presence